 3. Institutional Locksmith

 Are you craving more job security?
 This path might be for you.
 Institutional locksmiths typically work for universities, government facilities, hospitals, K-12 public and private schools, and more.
 The added bonus?
 Many of these positions come with medical and dental benefits.

 Keep in mind that there are hundreds of specializations within locksmithing, but below are some of the more common specialties:

 - Electrical Locksmith Specialist

-Well-trained locksmiths can earn a very good living depending on their location, training, and area(s) of expertise.
-Annual salaries range from $25,000 to over $67,000.
+Locksmiths with experience can earn a very good living depending on their location, training, and area(s) of expertise.
+The option to start your own locksmithing business can also be very lucrative.

 If you live in an expensive city like New York or Los Angeles, you can expect to make far more than the median income.
 Similarly, if you live in a smaller town, expect to make less.
 For a complete breakdown of salary ranges and employment potential in your state and city, visit the U.S. Bureau of Labor and Statistics.

 The job outlook for locksmiths is not very good through 2032.
 According to the BLS it is expected there will be a 11% decline through 2032.
 While there may not be many new jobs, there will still be opportunities to land jobs of those that are retiring or leaving the career that need to be replaced.

 *Data source: Bureau of Labor Statistics